 At Roblox, we maintain an innovation-first culture that seeks to empower our employees and leaders.
 We believe that teams are most successful when aligned around a shared vision and given the autonomy to tackle big opportunities.
-As of December 31, 2023, our employee workforce consisted of 2,457 full-time employees, of which over 1,800 employees were in product and engineering functions, accounting for approximately 75% of our total full-time employees, and over 100 of our full-time employees were located outside of the U.S. In October 2023, we asked a number of our remote employees to begin working from our San Mateo headquarters by July 2024 in an effort to further promote engaging, collaborative, and productive team environments.
+As of December 31, 2024, our employee workforce consisted of 2,474 full-time employees, of which over 1,800 employees were in product and engineering functions, accounting for approximately 77% of our total full-time employees, and over 100 of our full-time employees were located outside of the U.S.